 - 1. aspirate the medium from the cell culture dish using the aspiration system. - 2. add 1 ml of PBS to the container to rinse away the remaining medium and aspirate. - 3. add 1 ml of trypsin to the cells and place the container in the incubator for 3 minutes. - 4. during this time, prepare a tube of medium to be used for the experiment: Pipette 10 mL of medium into a tube and add the Hoechst dye (a fluorophore that makes nuclei bound to DNA fluorescent) at a concentration of 50 ng / mL.
 The stock solution is present at a concentration of 100 mg / mL. - 5. check whether the cells in the container are already detached, otherwise tap the container carefully if necessary. - 6. add 1 mL of medium to the container to stop the effect of the trypsin.
 Take up the liquid and pipette it up and down several times to detach cells that are still attached.
-Be careful during these steps so that no bubbles form. - 7. fill the liquid (cells + trypsin + medium) into a 10 ml tube. - Prepare the Malassez counting chamber and add 20 μl of the cell solution to a chamber.
+Be careful during these steps so that no bubbles form. - 7. fill the liquid (cells + trypsin + medium) into a 10 ml tube. - 8. prepare the Malassez counting chamber and add 20 $\mu$ l of the cell solution to a chamber.
 Calculate the concentration of the cells.
-A Malassez cell consists of a grid of 25 restoration cech consisting of 20 house (see Figure 2).

-A Malassez cell consists of a grid of 25 rectangles, each consisting of 20 boxes (see Figure 3).
+A Malassez cell consists of a grid of 25 rectangles, each consisting of 20 boxes (see Figure 2).
 To count a cell solution, count the number of cells in 10 rectangles.
-Multiply this number by 104 and you have the number of cells per ml.
+Multiply this number by $10^4$ and you have the number of cells per ml.

-Figure 3: Schematic of a Malassez chamber
+Figure 2: Schematic of a Malassez chamber

 - 9. Centrifuge the tube for 3 minutes at 1300 rpm.
 10. - 10. aspirate the liquid above the cell pellet that has formed at the end of the tube.
 Be careful not to aspirate the pellet itself! - 11. dissolve the pellet in the prepared medium.
-Add enough medium to obtain a final concentration of 30 000 cells per ml.
-If necessary, dilute 2 times in succession. - 12. aspirate the medium from the chambers. - 13. add 1 ml (= 30 000 cells) of the cell solution to each chamber.
+Add enough medium to obtain a final concentration of 1 Mio cells per ml.
+If necessary, dilute 2 times in succession. - 12. aspirate the medium from the chambers. - 13. add 100,000 cells (= $100\mu$ l) of the cell solution to each chamber.
 Close the lid and place all chambers back into the incubator.
 The cells will need some time to adhere to the pattern and spread.
 3 hours should be sufficient